adarsh9780/easyvenv/README.md

 ####  --help
 show this help message and exit

+####  --list
+list all the virtual environments created using this script

 ####  --system-site-packages
 Give the virtual environment access to the system site-packages dir.